Tone King Imperial Tube Preamp: The Mighty Tri-Tube Pedal Is Here!

 Let’s recap: in 2024, two preamp pedals from Friedman, IR-J, and IR-D, came onto the market, and in 2023 with the IR-X, the first Friedman-in-a-Box.
 Each pedal contained two preamp tubes, an IR loader, two channels, and separate boosts.
 And their sound was simply amazing.

 The Imperial Tube Preamp seems to be built on the same architecture as the IR series, judging by the pictures from NAMM 2025.
-But there is so much more then an Imperial-in-a-pedal.
+But there is so much more than an Imperial-in-a-pedal.
 Let’s start with the tubes: the Tone King pedal comes with three 12AX7s.

 Behind the preamp sits a Synergy power amp, which commentators at TheGearPage suspect is a Z-Wreck model.
 This amp pushes the Imperial Tube Preamp’s sound and, above all, dynamic response up a notch towards blues heaven.